mehmetalici/udacity-data-structures/README.md

 ### Space Complexity
 First, a LinkedList is created out of the input list.
 Then, in a similar fashion, a set is created out of the LinkedList to perform union and intersection operations.
 All creations take O(n) space, and therefore, the overall space complexity is O(n).

+## Acknowledgements
+Images at the Huffman Coding section are obtained from udacity.com.